 Poncho looked around as he considered his values, “I will.”
 Poncho got up and headed for the three boxes.

 “I’ll come with you.”
 Brad followed Poncho over to where the firearms had been placed.
 Four lever action rifles, an AR-15 and five revolvers with holsters.
 Brad noticed one of the revolvers was a Smith and Western model 929.
 He picked it up and handed it to Poncho.
 He picked up the holster.
 There was an additional cylinder with eight rounds in it on the belt.
 The belt had an additional 34 slots with two rounds missing.
 “This is what all of us use.
-This is a really nice set up.
-You will have a nice easy to use, accurate weapon with six loads of eight rounds.”
+This is a nice setup.
+You will have a nice easy to use accurate weapon with six loads of eight rounds.”
 Brad showed Poncho how to replace the cylinders and made sure he knew how to make the gun safe.
 One of the big boxes was for rifles, the second one was for pistols and holsters and belts.
-The third box was for any additional ammunition found in the saddle bags.
-The top opening of the boxes were over three and a half feet off of the ground.
+The third box was for any additional ammunition found in the saddlebags.
+The top opening of the boxes was over three and a half feet off the ground.
 Ideal for keeping the little people out.
-There was three plastic boxes in that third box, each having 50 rounds of 9mm.
+There were three plastic boxes in that third box, each having 50 rounds of 9mm.
 Brad picked them up and handed them to Poncho, “You have enough ammo to practice some shooting.”

-“Thanks Brad.”
+“Thanks, Brad.”
 Poncho put the belt on and made sure it was comfortable.
 The two men made their way over to their buckets.
 They talked about families and hopes for the future.
 At 8:00 AM it appeared everyone in town was in the town square.
-Gloria stood on two buckets.
+Gloria stood on two buckets again.
 The circle was made and those that had been there before started chanting “Go to God!” in Spanish.

 “Let’s say the Lord’s Prayer, please?”
 Gloria asked.
 The chanting stopped.
 The prayer was said, “Take a deep breath.
 Hold onto someone’s hand.
 Close your eyes!
-LET”S GO!”
-Gloria screamed as she stepped down taking the hands of Brad and Willa completing a circle of several thousands.
+LET’S GO!”
+Gloria screamed as she stepped down taking the hands of Brad and Willa completing a circle of several thousand.

 When they showed up at God, the four jumped around and shouted for joy.